Lumavate-Team/documentation/docs/3-CLI.rst

        - The widget container you want to edit.
 You can pass either the ID or UrlRef.
      * - ``-path, --container-file-path "FILE PATH"``
        - The absolute path where the widget tar file is located.
 For example: ``-path "C:/Users/User/Desktop/Folder/widget.tar"``.
-     * - ``-image, --docker-image "FILE PATH"``
+     * - ``-image, --docker-image "STRING"``
-       - The absolute path where the widget docker file is located.
-For example: ``-image "C:/Users/User/Desktop/Folder/docker.py"``.
+       - The name and tag of a microservice Docker container from the Docker daemon.
+Docker must be installed locally to use this option.
+For more information about installing Docker, please see :ref:`Docker set-up<Installing Locally>`.
      * - ``-fv, --from-version INTEGER "*.*.*"``
        - The version you want to use as a base for the current version.
 This will use the specified version’s port, label, variables, and image unless otherwise specified.
 Use a * to indicate the most recent version.
 For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9. ``--version-mask "*.*.*"`` will take the most recent version.
      * - ``-v, --version INTEGER "*.*.*"``